Focal Point - 2015/06

 Bill Azok (Daphne, Alabama; email: [email protected]) built this Top Flite Stinson SR-9.

 A DLE-30 engine powers the 19-pound Stinson.
 The covering is Solartex with Cal-Grafx decals.
-Bill wrote that the model is easy to fly and the DLE-30 sounds great.
+Bill reports the model is easy to fly and the DLE-30 sounds great.
+Standing on the left in the photo with Bill is Henry Waltman, a World War II veteran and crewman on a B-26 Marauder; Bill included Henry to recognize his service.

 Lancia